 9 Amazing Flea Markets In Maryland That Are Ideal For Bargains And Treasure Hunting

-Previously, we wrote an article about 13 must-visit flea markets in Maryland.
+Maryland is full of treasures big and small just waiting to be discovered at a local market.
+Previously, we wrote an article about 7 must-visit flea markets in Maryland.
 Turns out there are so many, we’re creating a second list with places that are just as worthy.
-If you have an upcoming weekend free, you may want to check the 9 of the best flea markets in Maryland where you’re sure to uncover an assortment of hidden gems.
+If you have an upcoming weekend free, you may want to check these flea markets in Maryland where you’re sure to uncover an assortment of hidden gems.

-Do you agree that these are 9 of the best flea markets in Maryland?
+Do you agree that these are some of the best and for some, the biggest flea markets in Maryland?
 Which others would you add to the list?
 Let us know in the comments!
-Remember, you can also check out the first part of our list – the 13 best flea markets in Maryland where you’ll find awesome stuff.
+Remember, you can also check out the first part of our list – the 7 best flea markets in Maryland where you’ll find awesome stuff.

 The OIYS Visitor Center